Tornado Druid Endgame Build Guide

 - Replace Cyclone Armor with Shred and dash to your enemies as part of your gameplay loop.

 - Additionally, exchange Earthen Bulwark for Trample.
-This skill makes you Unstoppable and is best used to chain your other Mobility skills together.
+This skill makes you Unstoppable and is best used to chain your other Mobility Skills together.

 FAQ & Mechanics